fb

 The co-founder of Lawry’s Restaurants helped build AbilityFirst 100 years ago.
 Join the centennial celebration June 7 in South Pasadena.

-Before the Lawry’s prime rib became a landmark on La Cienega, before the seasoned salt found its way into a million American kitchens, Lawrence L. Frank made a different kind of commitment — one that had nothing to do with food and everything to do with who gets a seat at the table.
-When Frank helped found what would eventually become AbilityFirst in 1926, he was asking a question most of his contemporaries weren’t asking yet: what happens to the people a prosperous city leaves behind?
+Before the Lawry’s prime rib became a landmark on La Cienega Boulevard in Beverly Hills, before the seasoned salt found its way into a million American kitchens, Lawrence L. Frank made a different kind of commitment — one that had nothing to do with food and everything to do with who gets a seat at the table.
+In 1926, Frank and fellow Rotarian Paul Dietrich looked at a city being quietly devastated by the pre-vaccine polio epidemic and asked a question most of their contemporaries weren’t asking: what happens to the children a prosperous city leaves behind?

-One hundred years later, AbilityFirst is still answering it.
+What they built to answer that question became AbilityFirst.
+One hundred years later, it’s still answering it.

 A founding story hiding in plain sight

-Joining them among the evening’s honorees: Comerica Bank, recognized for more than fifteen years of partnership supporting employment, education, and community connection for people with disabilities; the Rotary Club of Los Angeles, whose civic leadership traces back to AbilityFirst’s own founding era; and Los Angeles County Supervisor Kathryn Barger, honored for her advocacy on behalf of vulnerable populations — including people with disabilities — across the county and her longstanding connection to the organization.
+Joining them among the evening’s honorees: Comerica Bank, recognized for more than fifteen years of partnership supporting employment, education, and community connection for people with disabilities; the Rotary Club of Los Angeles, whose civic leadership traces back to AbilityFirst’s own founding in 1926; and Los Angeles County Supervisor Kathryn Barger, honored for her sustained advocacy for people with disabilities across the county and her longstanding connection to the organization.

 Los Angeles County Supervisor Kathryn Barger